Machine learning-based conditional mean filter: a generalization of the ensemble Kalman filter for nonlinear data assimilation: Introduction

-The reminder of this paper is organized as follows.
-In Sec. \ref{sec:data_assimilation}, we summarize the KF, its ensemble version, and the Bayesian filter.
-In Sec. \ref{sec:CEMF}, the theoretical property of the EnCMF are discussed.
-In Sec. \ref{sec:DLEnCEMF}, the ML-EnCMF is presented.
-In Sec. \ref{sec:numerical_examples}, the performance of the ML-EnCMF implemented for tracking the Lorenz systems is analyzed.
-Finally, in Sec. \ref{sec:conlusion}, conclusions and future research directions are discussed. \if0
+The remainder of this paper is organized as follows.
+In Sec.~\ref{sec:data_assimilation}, we summarize the KF, its ensemble version, and the Bayesian filter.
+In Sec.~\ref{sec:CEMF}, the theoretical property of the EnCMF is discussed.
+In Sec.~\ref{sec:DLEnCEMF}, the ML-EnCMF is presented.
+In Sec.~\ref{sec:numerical_examples}, the performance of the ML-EnCMF implemented for tracking the Lorenz systems is analyzed.
+Finally, in Sec.~\ref{sec:conlusion}, conclusions and future research directions are discussed.